diehlj/2023-building-blocks-lecture/conda-setup/README.md

 This might take a few seconds as it installs every Python package we need.
 You find a description of what the batch script just did below.
 There is no need to run the commands.

+#### On a Mac with Apple Silicon

+There is a variant of that script for Mac computers with [Apple silicon](https://support.apple.com/en-us/HT211814).

+First, make sure it is executable using

+    $ chmod +x conda_setup_macos_m2.sh

+and then run it.

+    $ ./conda_setup_macos_m2.sh

+Apple's M1 and M2 chips bring their own GPU, so there is no need to deal with Cuda and NVidia settings.

 ---

 #### 1 Install Python Packages